 In Huh

 Hi!
-My name is In Huh, and I am a first-year Ph.D. student in Electrical and Computer Engineering at Purdue University, working under the supervision of Prof. Muhammad Ashraful Alam.
+My name is In Huh, and I am a second-year Ph.D. student in Electrical and Computer Engineering at Purdue University, working under the supervision of Prof. Muhammad Ashraful Alam.

 News